Welcome

 Our methodological interests include phylogenetic model design, stochastic processes, Bayesian inference, deep learning, and probabilistic programming.

-Visit the Research and Papers pages to learn more.
+Curious to learn more?
+Visit the Research and Papers pages for more materials.

 Lab info